kindelia/Kindelia/WHITEBOOK.md

 ### Statement

-The Statement encoding serializes a top-level statement in a Kindelia block.
+The Statement encoding serializes a top-level statement in a K-Chan block.

 ```
 serialize_rule((lhs,rhs))